Frequently Asked Questions - Port Infrastructure Development Grants

 How much funding is available this year?

-The Bipartisan Infrastructure Law provided $2.25 billion for the PIDP program over five years (2022-2026), $450,000,000 of which is available in fiscal year 2023.
-An additional $212,203,512 was made available to the program under the FY2023 Consolidated Appropriations Act, resulting in a total of $662,203,512 in FY 2023 PIDP grant funding.
+The Bipartisan Infrastructure Law provided $2.25 billion for the PIDP program over five years (2022-2026), $450,000,000 of which is available in fiscal year 2024.
+The FY24 Appropriations Act provided an additional $50 million for the FY24 PIDP.
+In total, $500,000,000 is available for FY24 PIDP grants.

-What are the major changes from the FY 2022 PIDP Round?
+What are the major changes from the FY 2023 PIDP Round?

-Applicants who are planning to re-apply using materials prepared for prior competitions should ensure that their FY 2023 PIDP application fully addresses the statutory merit criteria and selection considerations described in this notice and that all relevant information is up to date.
+Applicants who are planning to re-apply using materials prepared for prior competitions should ensure that their FY 2024 PIDP application fully addresses these changes and that all relevant information in their application is up to date.

 Who can receive PIDP Grants?

-- A State or political subdivision of a State or local government;
+A State or political subdivision of a State or local government;

-- A public agency or publicly chartered authority established by one or more States.
+A public agency or publicly chartered authority established by one or more States.

-- A special purpose district with a transportation function.
+A special purpose district with a transportation function.

-- A multistate or multijurisdictional group of entities; or
+A multistate or multijurisdictional group of entities; or

-- A lead entity described above jointly with a private entity or group of private entities (including the owners or operators of a facility, or collection of facilities, at a port).
-Federal agencies are not eligible applicants for the FY 2023 PIDP.
+A lead entity described above jointly with a private entity or group of private entities (including the owners or operators of a facility, or collection of facilities, at a port).
+Federal agencies are not eligible applicants for the FY 2024 PIDP.

 Are projects improving Federally owned facilities eligible?